Camping out under the stars isn't what it used to be . . .

 Jory and Milla were third generation Domers, living precariously in a large undersea habitat, far enough down to be safe from storms and the deadly surface heat.
 Milla’s great-grandparents had been among the lucky few to win places in the Gates lottery.
 They’d moved into the second dome after it was completed in 2063.
 Milla's grandmother, sixteen at the time, never completely adjusted.
 She'd fascinated a young Milla with many wistful stories of how life used to be when Colorado was cool and green.

-The hi-tech domes had been the last great project designed by Elon Musk and were funded by the Gates foundation.
-Millions had volunteered for the domes, although many more were unwilling to live life under a pressure that required a long and uncomfortable decompression process in order to make a return to the surface.
+The hi-tech domes had been the last great project designed by Elon Musk and were largely funded by the Gates foundation.
+Millions had volunteered for the domes, although many more were unwilling to live life under a pressure that required a long and uncomfortable decompression process in order to make any return to the surface.

 * * * * * * * * * * * * * * * * * * * * *

 Milla stepped out of the tent as the dome lights began their brief imitation of dusk.
 She had an audio titled Forest Sounds in their portable player.
 She turned the volume up loud enough to mask the rumble of the pumps and the whoosh of the water circulating through the hydroponic vats.
-They were lucky that Jory had access to one of the few areas in the dome that had a measure of privacy.
+They were lucky that Jory had access to one of the few areas in the dome with a measure of privacy.

 She checked the curtains that she’d painted with scenes of trees from used-to-be Colorado.
 They hung on a semicircle of drapery rods facing the tent.
 Milla felt a small surge of pride; the perspective was quite good and the backdrop looked real when viewed across the artificial campfire.
 She looked up and thanked whoever had thought to put familiar star patterns on the underside of the dome.